 Over the years, we have been asked about wildlife and some of the natural predators of grapes in the valley.
 Due to the location of this vineyard on the slopes of the northern part of the valley there have been issues with wildlife in the past.
 In 2011 we heard about a bear getting into this vineyard and eating a good amount of fruit before Fish & Game finally caught it and relocated it further north.
 Usually the predators in the valley are wild turkeys, birds, gophers and deer – it is somewhat unusual to hear of a bear causing damage in area vineyards.

 Like with Heidi’s own wine production, La Sirena, refreshingly there is no wine club or allocation for the Barrett & Barrett Wine.
 The wine is available as a three-pack, six-pack or in magnum format (hand signed by Heidi).
 When the wines are released, they are available on a first come, first serve basis.
 Usually production is in the range of 300 cases.
+Private tastings can be arranged for serious wine enthusiasts (held at a small winery up valley).
 For more information and to join their mailing list, visit: www.barrettwines.com